 • resumed under an order made under section 37(2) of the Land Drainage Ordinance (Cap.
 446).

-With effect from 26 November 2020, such exception is only relevant to a transaction of residential property as that of non-residential property is in any event subject to AVD at Scale 2 rates.
+With effect from 26 November 2020, such exception is only relevant to a transaction of residential property as that of non-residential property is in any event subject to AVD at Scale 2 rates or the proposed Scale 3 rates (subject to the enactment of the relevant legislation).

 (B) When AVD is exempt: